wp-staging/wp-staging/readme.txt

 https://wp-staging.com

 == Installation ==
-2. Upload and install it via the WordPress plugin backend wp-admin > Plugins > Add New > uploads
+2. Upload and install the backup & clone plugin WP STAGING on the WordPress plugin page wp-admin > Plugins > Add New > uploads
-3. Activate the plugin through the 'Plugins' menu in WordPress.
+3. Activate the WP STAGING backup plugin through the 'Plugins' menu in WordPress.

 == Screenshots ==